rstudio/pins-r/README.md

 find_pin("baby")
 ```

-    ##           name
-    ## 1   RioChillon
-    ## 2    baby.walk
-    ## 3   applicants
-    ## 4    babynames
-    ## 5       births
-    ## 6   lifetables
-    ## 7     babyfood
-    ## 8    Girls2004
-    ## 9     rankings
-    ## 10 ukbabynames
-    ## 11    babyboom
+    ## # A tibble: 11 x 2
-    ##                                                                                                   description
+    ##    name       description
+    ##    <fct>      <fct>
-    ## 1                                            Data and analysis Mother and baby trials from agricolae package.
+    ##  1 RioChillon Data and analysis Mother and baby trials from agricolae pack…
-    ## 2                                                    Baby walking times experimental data from asbio package.
+    ##  2 baby.walk  Baby walking times experimental data from asbio package.
-    ## 3                                                                          Applicants from babynames package.
+    ##  3 applicants Applicants from babynames package.
-    ## 4                                                                          Baby names from babynames package.
+    ##  4 babynames  Baby names from babynames package.
-    ## 5                                                                              Births from babynames package.
+    ##  5 births     Births from babynames package.
-    ## 6                                                                          Lifetables from babynames package.
+    ##  6 lifetables Lifetables from babynames package.
-    ## 7                             Respiratory disease rates of babies fed in different ways from faraway package.
+    ##  7 babyfood   Respiratory disease rates of babies fed in different ways fr…
-    ## 8  Random sample of 40 baby girls born in Alaska and 40 baby girls born in Wyoming from resampledata package.
+    ##  8 Girls2004  Random sample of 40 baby girls born in Alaska and 40 baby gi…
-    ## 9                                                     UK top-100 baby names by year from ukbabynames package.
+    ##  9 rankings   UK top-100 baby names by year from ukbabynames package.
-    ## 10                                                                    UK baby names from ukbabynames package.
+    ## 10 ukbabynam… UK baby names from ukbabynames package.
-    ## 11                               Babyboom: data for 44 babies born in one 24-hour period from UsingR package.
+    ## 11 babyboom   Babyboom: data for 44 babies born in one 24-hour period from…

 You can the retrieve a specific dataset with `get_pin()`: